 - People with disabilities or pre-existing medical conditions (including older adults).

 The communications component of the SwimSafe campaign is focused around informing the public of the safety tips and starting the conversation between the target audience and staff at your facility.
-The following resources are available for this purpose:
+The following resources will be prominent in SwimSafe accredited facilities:

 - Pull up banners